<aside> ๐Ÿ“Œ

 The Butcher Story:

-He explained the first way was by breaking their neck, you do this you do that blah blah blah.
-Second was by cutting the jugular, this, that.
-And third was by smashing them in the head.
+โ€œThe first way is by breaking their neck, you do this you do that blah blah blah.
+Second is by cutting the jugular, this, that.
+And third is by smashing them in the head.โ€

 After he was done I asked him if the knew the 4th and most modern way to kill an animal?